Donald Trump punches CNN in a juvenile tweet

 Before becoming president, Trump sometimes appeared at WWE matches and occasionally joined in the fighting.
 So it was relatively easy for someone to tweak the old video and superimpose the CNN logo onto the other fighter's face.

-Who edited the anti-CNN video?
+Who created the anti-CNN video?
 There was no immediate answer, but a version of the video appeared on a pro-Trump Reddit thread several days ago.

-The CNN public relations department responded to the president with a tweet that quoted his own deputy press secretary Sarah Huckabee Sanders.

-Three days ago Sanders said: "The President in no way form or fashion has ever promoted or encouraged violence.
-If anything, quite the contrary."

 Some commentators, especially those inclined to support Trump, laughed at the video and savored the president's latest media critique.